nsbarr/self-therapy/content/posts/ifs.md

 ### Limitations to the Practice Partner

-As a prototype, the Practice Partner I've built currently has many limitations.
+As a prototype, the AI Practice Partner I've built currently has many limitations.
 To name a few for the technically inclined: it has poor error handling; it sometimes "hallucinates" speech when the individual is not speaking; it is slow; it doesn't format responses; it doesn't have a way to maintain context over long sessions; it is not secure or HIPAA compliant.
 All of these are reasonably straightforward to address.

 {{< marginnote ind="⊕" >}}<span id="Gloria">![Gloria](/gloria.png)[The Gloria Films](https://www.youtube.com/watch?v=G9oRc9DR4GQ), recorded in 1965 and still used in therapist trainings today, offer a glimpse into the nuance of the therapeutic container.</span>{{< /marginnote >}}But the Practice Partner also has some deeper problems.
 One may be the conversational medium itself.
 The mere presence of a conversational interface, with familiar chat bubbles and a "Send" button, may subtly direct the individual toward back-and-forth exchanges at the expense of deeper work.
 One tester, an experienced IFS therapist, conducted a 20 minute session without once consulting the Practice Partner for feedback.
 All the same she went quite deep in her session, weeping with compassion for her wounded parts.
 This was a wonderful reminder that fundamentally, doing IFS with a partner is not about having a conversation.
 It's about creating a therapeutic container.

 Testers almost always attempted to respond to whatever questions the Practice Partner asked.
 I noticed that when it offered up multi-part questions, testers tried to answer them all in one go.
-While the system prompt could be refined to only ask one question at a time, that too would be directive in a different way, pointing the individual down a particular direction instead of opening up many.
+While the system prompt could be refined to only ask one question at a time, that would be directive in a different way, pointing the individual down a particular direction instead of opening up many.

 Another limitation of the Practice Partner is intentional: it is not trained to assist in the unburdening of exiles, in which another person's healing energy can be indispensable.
 As a result, the system is currently only able to deploy a subset of the IFS playbook, and can't help much with the deeper protocols.

 ### Future directions

-Despite its limitations, the Practice Partner shows promise in helping motivated individuals establish a regular self-therapy practice.
-With additional support, there is an opportunity to improve the quality of that practice so that more people can go deeper and experience more healing.
+Despite its limitations, the AI Practice Partner shows promise in helping motivated individuals establish a regular self-therapy practice.
+With additional investment, there is an opportunity to improve the quality of that practice so that more people can go deeper and experience more healing.

 One way to do that is with a digital parts map.
 The parts map is a popular tool among IFS practitioners.
 In the *Self-Therapy Workbook*, Bonnie Weiss writes: